dadi/api/README.md

 `[sudo] npm start`

-You may want to look at a handy QA testing tool called [Postman](http://www.getpostman.com/).
+_Note: for tests to run you will need stand alone `mongod`s running at localhost:27017 and localhost:27018_

 In order to get up and running you will also need to create a client document in the db.
 To automate this do -

 `node utils/create-client.js`

-You can then get a bearer token with the following request -
+once done you can get a bearer token with the following request -

     POST /token HTTP/1.1
     Host: localhost:3000